sofiabarragan/website/content/project/bayes_cap/index.md

 # Data Summaries

-We present a [numeric summary](https://freddybarragan.netlify.app/media/bayes/bayes_final.html#Data_Summaries) on our data with 224 observations of 38 variables.
+We present a [numeric summary](https://freddybarragan.netlify.app/media/bayes/bayes_final.html#Data_Summaries) in our extended document.
 However, note that we use percent equivalents for most demographic count variables.

 We found that Manhattan had the highest population counts, highest mean rental prices, highest mean income, highest income inequality (e.g., Gini value), the most neighborhoods with excellent subway access, and the largest proportion of white citizens.